IntersectMBO/ouroboros-network/README.md

 node.
 It is a dependency when building the node from the cardano-node repository.

 The following graph shows the dependency tree.
-The top level package is `ouroboros-consensus-diffusion` which is part of [ouroboros-consensus]
+The top-level package is `ouroboros-consensus-diffusion` which is part of [ouroboros-consensus]

 ```mermaid